-With scenic beauty, outdoor activities galore, and numerous cultural events, this is the place to be.
+This is the place to be with scenic beauty, outdoor activities, and numerous cultural events.
 Renting a home in relaxed Coos Bay offers everything from inland hiking and river fishing to dramatic ocean beaches at Shore Acres State Park.
 Just south of Florence and the Oregon Dunes National Recreation Area, Coos Bay is rich in state and county parks, including Bastendorf Beach County Park, Sunset Bay State Park, Yoakam Point State Park, and Cape Arago State Park - home of the 1866 Cape Arago Lighthouse in the neighboring town of Charleston.

 Other downtown attractions include the Coos Art Museum and the Egyptian Theater (built in 1925, it still has its original organ) - if you're lucky, you'll be there for a Beer & Movie Night sponsored by the local 7 Devil's Brewing Co.
 There's also the Oregon Coast Historic Rail Museum and the Historical & Maritime Center - all perfect activities for a cold and rainy day at the stunning and wild Southern Oregon Coast.